ABA (Applied Behaviour Analysis)

 - VB-MAPP (Verbal Behaviour Milestone Assessment and Placement Programme - Sundberg

 - Essentials for Living - Patrick McGreevy

 Teaching is highly individualised and includes one to one teaching sessions and group activities.
 Each pupil has their own programme with targets selected from the above assessments.
-We aim to choose targets that are socially significant and functional for the individual.
+We aim to choose targets that genuinely benefit the pupils in their life.

-The school is associated with the Carbone Clinic in New York and one of their Outreach Behaviour Analysts from the new UK clinic, Carole Roxburgh (BCBA), visits the school for a few days every term to advise staff how to teach individual pupils.
+The school is associated with the Carbone Clinic originally in New York.
+One of their Outreach Behaviour Analysts from the new UK clinic, Carole Roxburgh (BCBA), visits the school for a few days every term to advise staff how to teach individual pupils.
 For more information please visit the Carbone Clinic website http://www.carboneclinic.co.uk/

 Often pupils with autism find it difficult to cooperate.
-We use 'effective teaching procedures' (Carbone Clinic) which enable the pupils to engage with and enjoy their teaching sessions.
+We use 'effective teaching procedures' (Carbone Clinic) which enable the pupils to engage with and enjoy their teaching sessions and school life.

 We use a Verbal Behaviour approach, teaching pupils to communicate using 'Skinner's analysis of verbal behaviour.
 For younger pupils there is a heavy emphasis on teaching in play situations.
 As pupils grow older the emphasis moves more to life skills.

 For many of the pupils it is important to help them become more tolerant, so that they and their families can enjoy a 'full life'.
 For example some pupils find it very difficult if they have to wait, or they are asked to move from one activity to another.
 We use a number of problem behaviour reduction procedures, which are very effective.

 We are keen to work with parents and offer workshop sessions for family members (and external agencies) to help them understand the principals and procedures we use.